schuchert/schuchert.github.io/_posts/2024-04-04-TheLegendsOfQigong.md

 Yang Lu Ta-Un’s firstborn son died early from that plague of youth, suicide.
 We still deal with this today.
 His youngest son, however, Yang Chien-You who lived from 1839 until 1917 taught the Tai Chi Qigong art to his son, Yang Chen Fu.
-Yang Chen Fu has popularized the art and it is taught and practiced all over the world.
+Yang Chen Fu has popularized the art, and it is taught and practiced all over the world.

 So in China today, there are hundreds of different Qigong exercises systems.
 This includes meditative, health, and martial exercises.
 Some of these exercises are Ta-Mo's exercises, which founded Zen, there is also the eight pieces of